titaniummachine1/Weapon_Manager/README.md

   3. Put "Lmaobox file name.exe -beta" inside the file, save, and run it.
   4. it should look simular > start `Lmaobox file name`.exe -beta

-# (if you don't have Beta)
-- create `.bat` file in same directory as lmaobox.exe
-- rightclick and click edit
-- put inside start `Lmaobox file name`.exe -beta
-- save file
-- run.

 # progress status

 Project `halted` for the next 4 weeks